engity-com/bifroest/docs/index.md

 ## Welcome

 Bifröst (spoken as "Bee-frest"), is a highly customizable SSH server with several ways to authorize a user and where and how to execute its session.
-It can be used as a drop-in-replacement for [OpenSSH's sshd](https://man.openbsd.org/sshd), but it was actually created with some more advanced stuff in mind; see below.
+It can be used as a drop-in-replacement for [OpenSSH's sshd](https://man.openbsd.org/sshd)[^openssh-compatibility], but it was actually created with some more advanced stuff in mind; see below.

+[^openssh-compatibility]: Bifröst supports the vast majority of common OpenSSH setups.
+Only a small number of specialized edge cases are not supported, including some `authorized_keys` options such as `no-touch-required`.

 ## Features